ibm-watson-data-lab/watson-ml-scoring-util-nodejs/README.md

 ```

 The `WatsonMLScoringEndpoint` will look in your environment for the appropriate Watson ML credentials, Model ID, and Deployment ID.
 Alternatively, you can pass in the Model ID and Deployment IDs.
-This would be valuable if you plan on testing or working with multiple versions of the same model.
+This would be valuable if you plan on testing or working with multiple models, or multiple versions of the same model,.

 ```javascript
 let endpoint = new WatsonMLScoringEndpoint(features, {